 Ready to see some really cool techniques?
-Today, Evolve Daily shares five of the best signature moves in all of mixed martial arts.
+Today, Evolve Daily shares five of the best signature moves in all of MMA.

 Since bursting onto the scene against Marcus Brimage in 2013, former UFC Featherweight and Lightweight World Champion “The Notorious” Conor McGregor made one thing extremely evident the first time he stepped inside the octagon — that he had the knockout power to back up all the trash talk he dished out.

 Brimming with confidence in possession of a monstrous left hand, McGregor stormed through the UFC’s featherweight ranks, beating its biggest names before stopping former pound-for-pound great Jose Aldo with a single left on that fateful evening, December 12, 2015.
 Since then, McGregor has been absolutely untouchable and quickly became the UFC’s most marketable star.

 He would come into fights talking about knocking his opponents out with the left hand and then do exactly that.
 In fact, McGregor’s left hand is so powerful that even though his opponents know it’s coming, only a few have ever been able to stop it.